articulate/docker-ruby/README.md

-# docker-articulate-ruby
+# Articulate Ruby Images

-Base ruby image which contains common dependencies.
+Base ruby image which contains common dependencies used in our organization.